 Chances are you and your spouse will bring different financial backgrounds to your marriage.
-Being open about your financial background and styles will help in the long run.
+Being open and honest about your financial backgrounds and styles before your big day will help in the long run.
 One of your families may be more affluent, one of you may be more inclined to use credit cards, or one of you may have better financial organization skills.
 One of you may be very interested in financial matters and the other may not care as long as there is money in the bank to pay the bills.
+Find out now!

 - Are you going to have individual checking accounts or a joint one?

 - How much of each of your incomes is going to be used for normal household expenses?